jacobguenther/endless-sky-guides/README.md

 ### Defend Maelstrom (Mystery Cubes 3)
 #### Where to find:
-Will be offered immediatly after completing part 2(Blockading the Devil).
+Will be offered immediately after completing part 2(Blockading the Devil).

 #### Requirements:
 Part 2 is complete.